cyz/VS-Code-Dev-Days/README.md

 - [A reference text for your event registration page.](marketing/registration-page-draft.md)
 - [Social media templates to create engaging promotional graphics.](marketing/templates)

-Leverage these resources to maximize visibility and attract more participants to your event!

 ## Contributing